Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v3.6
+	Updated to Raptor 2.2
+		Changes:
+			Added a new type (nil)
+			Added a new mode for the syntax checker
+			Removed obsolete command: debug:clrret, use nil.
+			Added new command: copy, allows you to copy a value.
+			Added a simple threading library (threading is not useful in Rubble by default).
+			Raw lexer commands now require/return a lexer handle.
+		This update (particularly the raw parser changes) will break most post (and a few pre) tweak scripts!
+	To go with the Raptor threading library you can now run Rubble in "threaded" mode via "-threads".
+		This is only useful for multi-threaded tweak scripts, default off.
+	Fixed bug in "Libs/DFHack/Announcement", message is now written to gamelog as expected.
+	The filename key for rubble:raws no longer has it's extension stripped This should resolve issues with files overriding each other when they shouldn't.
+		WARNING!
+This change will break some tweak scripts! (it's an easy fix) Updated the tweak scripts to handle the changes to rubble:raws and the raw parser.
+	Forced init scripts are now ust called "init scripts" and no longer need to be named "forced_init".
+		Now they use the extension ".init.rsf", functionality is unchanged.
+	Renamed the Base init script to "base.init.rsf"
+	The "Add CHILD Tags" addon is a little more discriminating.

 v3.5
 	Updated to Raptor 2.1.2
 		2.1.2 adds two new commands, sort:new and sort:map as well as fixing an issue in the shell.